 3. Aim to work with one team!
 Like we mentioned before, it is common for contractors to specialize in specific areas or expertise, and more often than not, you will find up to four different teams working in one project.

 A design/build firm is somewhat of your one-stop shop, where you will find all your home construction needs taken care of.
-At Levi Construction we count with a team of architects, designers, contractors, and builders that have merged in one of Los Angeles most prominent boutique construction firms.
+At Levi Design Build we count with a team of architects, designers, contractors, and builders that have merged in one of Los Angeles most prominent boutique construction firms.

 Having all your efforts channeled through one team will improve the effectiveness and communication in your project.
 And if you ask me, I am all for efficacy and smooth communication when it comes to a major remodel in my home.